 by Ivan Constantin

 A work by

 108 works shown here.

 - Wikipedia's article about Nils von Dardel (in English, Italian or Swedish)

 - Several interesting biographical texts (in Swedish, open in a new window).

 - A blog page on Nils Dardel, signed Rebecca (in Swedish)

-- Another page on Nils and Thora Dardel, rue Lepic in Montmartre, in the 1920's (in Swedish)
+- Other pages on Nils and Thora Dardel, rue Lepic in Montmartre, in the 1920's (in Swedish)

 - A collection of several works with a description, still in Swedish; the individual pictures (low resolution) can be downloaded.